 Domestic Violence and Stalking

-Stalking means a person repeatedly contacts a victim who does not want to be contacted, or a family member, and puts that person in fear of being injured or killed.
+Stalking means a person repeatedly contacts a person who does not want to be contacted, or a family member, and puts that person in fear of being injured or killed.
 Stalking is a crime that can justify a domestic violence protective order.
-You can also request a protective order that is specifically for a victim of stalking or sexual assault.
+You can also request a protective order that is specifically for a person who has been targeted by stalking or sexual assault.

 Most domestic violence protective order cases begin with a request for an ex parte protective order.
 Ex parte means the person requesting the protective order (called the petitioner) can go to court to ask for the protective order without telling the other person (called the respondent).
 The judge will issue an ex parte order that lasts for 20 days if he or she decides it is reasonable to believe a domestic violence crime occurred between household members.
 An ex parte protective order will prohibit the respondent from committing or threatening to commit domestic violence against the petitioner.
 An ex parte order may also:

-- prohibit or limit the respondent from contacting the petitioner,
+• prohibit or limit the respondent from contacting the petitioner, and

-- give the petitioner temporary custody of children, or possession of a residence and
+• give the petitioner temporary custody of children, or possession of a residence

 A long-term protective order can last for one year, but will be issued only after the respondent also has a chance to appear in court and tell his or her side of the story.
 The judge will issue the long-term protective order if the judge finds that the greater weight of evidence shows that a crime of domestic violence has occurred between household members.
 A long-term protective order prohibits the respondent from committing or threatening to commit domestic violence, stalking, or harassing the petitioner.
 The order may prohibit the respondent from any contact with the petitioner, and may resolve issues regarding children, property, and other matters.
 For example, a long-term protective order may do one or more of the following:

-To request a domestic violence protection order or a stalking protective order, you fill out a form you can get from the Alaska Court system.
-You can get the forms at any court clerk’s office.
+To request a domestic violence protection order or a stalking protective order, you fill out a form you can get from the Alaska Court System.
+You can get the forms at any court clerk’s office or use their protective order online wizard to answer questions and have the form automatically create the form for you.

 You can also get the forms at most shelters, and possibly through the local police or VPSO.
 You do not have to pay to file a petition for a protective order.